 Spray paint to the rescue!
 If you’ve been following me for long at all, you already know that I’m a totally lazy and messy painter and love it whenever I can use spray paint.
 I have a go-to gray spray paint color that I almost always use – Rustoleum Anodized Bronze.
 It’s a rich gray color that isn’t cold, like some grays can be.
 Each chair used two cans of paint (three coats) to completely cover the brown.
 Even though it appears that I added a dark glaze over the paint, I didn’t.
 This is just the spray paint and nothing else.

 Of course, one thing leads to another.
 Right?
 After the chairs were painted, it became obvious that I needed to do something with the table.
 Sooo….I painted the legs of the table to match the chairs.
 There was no way that I was going to haul that heavy table outside so that I could spray paint it though.
-I simply sprayed a solid coat of the spray paint onto a scrap of wood and took it to my local paint store to get them to color match it for me and it was perfect!.
+I simply sprayed a solid coat of the spray paint onto a scrap of wood and took it to my local Sherwin Williams paint store to get them to color match it for me and it was perfect!.
 All I had to do was to put a dropcloth under the table and spend an afternoon with my trusty paint brush.
+Scroll on down to get the formula for the matching paint that Sherwin Williams created.

 I opted not to paint the top of the table for two reasons – 1) I knew it would get scuffed up with use and 2) I actually like the look of brown wood mixed with painted wood.

 That left one more large piece of furniture that I truly never ever thought I would paint – the sideboard.
 But, guess what?
 It stood out like a sore thumb once the gray chest was brought in and the table legs and chairs were painted.
-However, I felt that having another solid gray piece of furniture in the room would be too matchy matchy, so I gave it a gray-wash with the gray paint that the paint store had mixed for me.
+However, I felt that having another solid gray piece of furniture in the room would be too matchy matchy, so I gave it a gray-wash, that allows some of the wood to show through, with the gray paint that the paint store had mixed for me.
 I used 1 cup of the gray paint mixed with 1/2 cup of water and applied it with a paint brush.
 I dabbed more paint on where needed and used a rag to wipe places off that had too much, until I got the look that I was after.

 Just like on the table, I opted not to paint the top of the sideboard.
 At certain times of the day, the gray-wash is very subtle (like in this photo), but at other times it’s more pronounced.
 I kept the same hardware, but removed the backer plates to some of the knobs and painted the remaining hardware with matte black spray paint.